unbywyd/flex-layout-system/README.md

 ### Why It’s Powerful

-- No Extra CSS: Responsive logic is baked directly into your components.
+- **No Extra CSS**: Responsive logic is baked directly into your components.
-- Consistency: Predefined breakpoints ensure layouts look great across all devices.
+- **Consistency**: Predefined breakpoints ensure layouts look great across all devices.
-- Customizability: Adjust breakpoints once, and the entire layout adapts globally.
+- **Customizability**: Adjust breakpoints once, and the entire layout adapts globally.
-- Ease of Use: Declare responsive values directly in your markup, no coding required.
+- **Ease of Use**: Declare responsive values directly in your markup, no coding required.
-- With Flex Layout System, responsiveness is not an afterthought—it’s seamless and effortless.
+- **With Flex Layout System**, responsiveness is not an afterthought—it’s seamless and effortless.

 ## Get Started ### Browser / Compiled Version / Source Web Components 1.